holoviz/datashader/README.md

 ## Examples

-Several example can be found in the `examples` directory.
+Several examples can be found in the `examples` directory.

 ## Related work